rust-lang/rfcs/text/0000-memory_model.md

 are either "Defined" or "Undefined" depending on implementation details, like layout of structs.
 An "Implementation Defined" byte is only legal to read as a member of the original type it was a part of, in the original place it was in, or through reading fields of the original type.
+Otherwise, how they are treated in all cases is implementation defined behavior.

 A value of type `T` can be in one of two states: "Valid", or "Invalid".
 Using an "Invalid" value is Undefined Behavior.
 Note that the definition of "Valid" and